 Evaluation and Due Process

 Graduate students are expected to maintain sufficient progress toward a degree.
-Any student not showing promise of completing a program in a reasonable amount of time and whose academic performance is less than a 3.0 may be advised to withdraw from the University.
-Evaluation of student performance and progress will be monitored by the student’s advisor in consultation with the other members of the permanent graduate faculty.
+Any student not showing promise of completing a program in a reasonable amount of time or whose academic per- formance is less than a 3.0 may be advised to withdraw from the University.
+Evaluation of student performance and progress will be monitored by the student advisor in consultation with the other members of the permanent graduate faculty.
 A review of each student’s performance will be made at the end of the student’s first year.
-Unfavorable review can lead to warning or to probationary status, which can be removed after a third semester’s work at which time those on probation will be reviewed again.
+An unfavorable review can lead to warning or to probationary status that can be removed after a third semester’s work, at which time those on probation will be reviewed again.
+If a second review is unfavorable, the student will not be allowed to proceed to the thesis.
 Should a student disagree with an unfavorable evaluation by the graduate faculty, he or she may appeal to the Vice President for Academic Affairs.